top of page

 ABOUT ME

 After earning a PhD from Stanford, Russ Greiner worked in both academic and industrial research before settling at the University of Alberta, where he is now a Professor in Computing Science (Adjunct in Psychiatry) and the founding Scientific Director of the Alberta Machine Intelligence Institute.
-He has been Program/Conference Chair for various major conferences, and has served on the editorial boards of a number of other journals.
-He was elected a Fellow of the AAAI (Association for the Advancement of Artificial Intelligence), was awarded a McCalla Professorship and a Killam Annual Professorship; received a 2020 FGSR Great Supervisor Award and in 2021, received the CAIAC Lifetime Achievement Award and became a CIFAR AI Chair.
+He has been Program/Conference Chair for various major conferences, and has served on the editorial boards of a number of relevant journals.
+He was elected a Fellow of the AAAI (Association for the Advancement of Artificial Intelligence), was awarded a McCalla Professorship and a Killam Annual Professorship; in 2021, received the CAIAC Lifetime Achievement Award and became a CIFAR AI Chair.
 In 2022, the Telus World of Science museum honored him with a panel, and he received the (UofA) Precision Health Innovator Award, then in 2023, he received the CS-Can | Info-Can Lifetime Achievement Award.
+In 2024, he shared the Brockhouse Prize with David Wishart, for their joint work on "Machine Learning for Metabolomics".
 For his mentoring, he received a 2020 FGSR Great Supervisor Award, then in 2023, the Killam Award for Excellence in Mentoring.
-He has published over 300 refereed papers, most in the areas of machine learning and recently medical informatics, including 6 that have been awarded Best Paper prizes.
+He has published over 350 refereed papers, most in the areas of machine learning and recently medical informatics, including 6 that have been awarded Best Paper prizes.
 The main foci of his current work are (1) bio- and medical- informatics; (2) survival prediction and (3) formal foundations of learnability.

 Greiner.jpg